 Kom is the highest point you can hike to on Korcula.
 It is 508m high.
 You will walk through lush fauna and flora all the way to the top.
 There is a clearing about halfway up which is a nice spot to stop for some refreshments.
 From the top of Kom, the views are fantastic.
 You’ll get panoramic views of the surrounding area.
 When we hiked up it was cloudy just right at the top, but it was still amazing!

 Sv Ilija (Saint Elijah) can be climbed from three well-marked paths starting in various spots along the Peljesac.

 The beautiful and foreboding mountain on the Peljesac known is locally known as Snake Mountain (because of the number of snakes said to be living there).
 This is a challenging hike and we really would not advise doing this during the summer.
 One of the most popular times to visit the mountain is on May 1, which is labour day in Croatia.
 You’ll find lots of locals enjoying the hike on this day.

 When we hike it we take one of the easiest trails up past the Monastery.
-Then come back the more steep but quicker path which comes out directly behind the town of Orebic.
+Then come back the steeper but quicker path which comes out directly behind the town of Orebic.
 This route passes by the Franciscan monastery and church of Our Lady of Angels and you immediately are blessed with fantastic views of the Peljesac channel.
-As the trail climbs you get more and more stunning views across to Korcula Island.
+As the trail climbs you get more and more stunning views across Korcula Island.

 It’s quite difficult to picture the trail when you look up at the mountain.
 At times you are heading across the mountain through forest areas and plains.
-There is a small hut at the bottom of the “summit”, which if it is open, you can get water from the well.
+There is a small hut at the bottom of the “summit”, if it is open, you can get water from the well.
 At the very top, you can walk along the plateau for incredible views, which if it is clear, allow you to see all the way to Italy.